 A key component of the system is thoughtful, facilitated advance care planning conversations between health care professionals and patients and those close to them to determine what treatments patients do and do not want based on their personal beliefs and current state of health.
 In these conversations patients are informed of their treatment options and, if they wish, their health care professional completes a POLST form based on the patient’s expressed treatment references.

-POLST is not for everyone; only patients with serious advanced illnesses should have a POLST form.
+POLST is not for everyone; the POLST Paradigm is intended for patients with serious advanced illnesses.
 For these patients, their current health status indicates the need for standing medical orders for emergent or future medical care.
 For healthy patients, an advance directive is an appropriate tool for making future end-of-life care wishes known to loved ones.
 Below are some succinct statements clarifying the POLST Paradigm Program:

 - The POLST form is a set of medical orders, similar to the do-not resuscitate (allow natural death) order.
 POLST is not an advance directive.
 POLST does not substitute for naming a health care agent or durable power of attorney for health care.